lmanul/424/index.md

-No Unit Owner other than the Sponsor or Sponsor-designee may sell or lease his Unit or any interest therein except by complying with the following pro- visions:
+No Unit Owner other than the Sponsor or Sponsor-designee may sell or lease his Unit or any interest therein except by complying with the following provisions:

 Any Unit Owner who receives a bona fide offer for the sale of his Unit together
 with: (i) the undivided interest of the Common Elements and any Limited Common